 Many Faculties/Schools have their own peer-mentorship or 'buddy' systems for new starters.
-The Graduate School also operates a University-wide student 'buddy' scheme, through which new PGRs can be put in touch with student mentors (see Connecting with the research student community).
+The Graduate School also operates a University-wide student 'buddy' scheme, through which new PGRs can be put in touch with friendly students (see the Community page).